-Do you find yourself asking, “when will I get married?”, but before you seek answer to this question, you need to look within yourself and within the periphery of your relationship and answer the more pertinent question – are you ready for marriage?
+Do you find yourself asking, “when will I get married?”
+But before you seek an answer to this question, you need to look within yourself and within the periphery of your relationship and answer the more pertinent question – are you getting ready for marriage?

-But first, what is the difference between wedding and marriage?
+But first, what is the difference between a wedding and a marriage?

 A wedding is a chance to be a celebrity for the day, to bask in the glow of adoring onlookers, not to mention an opportunity to host an enormous party.
 Long after the flowers have wilted and your dress is covered in dust, though, you’ll have to live with the realities of married life.

 How to know if you are ready for marriage

 Though marriage can enrich your life, it can also be a source of immense pain if you marry the wrong person or aren’t ready for a commitment.

 A getting-ready-for-marriage checklist can be really helpful in answering the question, how do you know if you want to marry someone?